HIllya51/LunaTranslator/docs/en/useapis/ocrapi.md

 Name your application and fill in the relevant information.
 After clicking the submit button, your application will be created.

-?>**Note**<br>
+> [!WARNING]
-In the old version of the console, you needed to specify the operating system platform type of the application for subsequent SDK or API integration.
+>In the old version of the console, you needed to specify the operating system platform type of the application for subsequent SDK or API integration.
 However, after the update to the new version, this operation is no longer required, and all interfaces can be managed through one application.

 After the application is created, you can choose the service you want to use through the service list on the left.
 In the service management panel, you will see the available quota, historical usage, verification information for the service interface, and the APIs and SDKs that can be called.